Simplifying Life Insurance in India

 An immediate annuity is designed to provide regular income soon after a lump‑sum investment, making it a practical option for those seeking financial stability in retirement.
 While it limits liquidity, its main value lies in predictable payouts, protection against longevity risk, and freedom from market fluctuations.

 By understanding its features, types, and factors that influence returns, individuals can decide if this plan aligns with their long‑term financial needs.
-For those comparing retirement‑focused products with pure protection options, exploring a suitable term insurance plan can also help build a balanced financial strategy.
+For a balanced financial strategy, immediate annuities can be complemented with term insurance, which provide financial protection for dependents while the annuity ensures a steady income stream.